Rum & Cachaça

 Harvest and Press

-The right concentration of sugars in a stalk , is key. so Its need to be harvested at the precise time.
+The right concentration of sugars in a stalk is key.
+It needs to be harvested at a precise time.
 Producers keep track of sugar content by measuring the brix levels, looking for 12-16% sucrose.
-Once harvested, the stalks - which can grow to be as tall as 19 feet - are trimmed and run through a mill or press to crush the cane and extract the juice.
+Once harvested, the stalks - which can grow to be 19 feet tall - are trimmed and run through a mill or press to crush the cane and extract the juice.

 Making Molasses

-To turn cane juice into molasses it is first clarfied of impuities and then boiled and cooked down until sugar crystals are formed.
-This caramelizes the sugar, giving it a darker color - common white table sugar has the color removed at the end using granulated carbon.
-The sugar crystals are then run through a centrifuge, basically industrial salad spinner, that further separates any remaining liquid.
-This thick, brown and gooey residue is what we know as molasses.
+To turn cane juice into molasses it is first clarified of impurities and boiled down until sugar crystals form.
+This caramelizes the sugar, giving it a darker color (white table sugar has the color removed at the end using granulated carbon).
+The sugar crystals are then run through a centrifuge, which is like an industrial salad spinner, that separates any remaining liquid from the crystals.
+This thick, brow, gooey residue that comes off at the end is what we know as molasses.

 Caribbean territories held by European nations in the 17th century